 eBook #9: The Secret Skill of the Truly Professional Screenwriter

-This is a short eBook about fine-tuning your skills to work more quickly and effectively at writing a screenplay read it here ].
+This is a short eBook about fine-tuning your skills to work more quickly and effectively at writing a screenplay [ read it here ].
 A screenwriter must harness many skills to write a screenplay that producers will love.
-A few of these skills include:
+A few of these skills include:1) Create a powerful premise that lures the interest of an audience;

 2) Create lifelike characters with genuine traits and mannerisms;